 The APT Methodology

 The APT methodology, where APT is shorthand for the Alignment of Pedagogy and Technology, was developed by Dr Richard Osborne over 10 years of educational research.
 It is a structured way of thinking about the differing components within a digital educational ecosystem, using principles from ecological psychology, designed to align the needs of teachers and learners with the affordances of digital technologies.
 The best available research suggests that this approach is the most reliable way to use digital technologies within education contexts.

 'It is not whether technology is used (or not) which makes the difference, but how well the technology is used to support teaching and learning.
 This alignment of technology and learning is important.'

 Higgins, Xiao and Katsipataki (2012, p.
 15)†

-The word apt means something that is appropriate or suitable in the circumstances?, an apt response to a suggestion perhaps, an apt tie for a suit, or maybe an apt wine for a cheese.
-It is a relative concept, as it describes a positive relationship between two objects in a specific context.
+The word apt means something that is appropriate or suitable in the circumstances, an apt response to a suggestion perhaps, an apt tie for a suit, or maybe an apt wine for a cheese.
+It is a relative concept, as it describes a the positive relationship between two objects in a specific context.

 Similarly, the APT methodology aims to find which digital technologies are most "apt" within a specific educational context, helping teachers to understand the value of a digital technology within their teaching practice.